 Scientists in Schools welcomes you...

-Professor Brian Schmidt discusses Scientists and Mathematicians in Schools
+Professor Brian Schmidt discusses his involvement with Scientists and Mathematicians in Schools

 Professor Brian Schmidt enjoys his involvement with Scientists and Mathematicians in Schools.